|Barcelona carnival 2017|

 Photo by Carlos Lorenzo with kind permission.
 More Barcelona carnival photos

-Barcelona carnival 2016 The carnaval week returns to Barcelona from Thursday 4th February 2016 to Wednesday 10th February 2016.
-In Catalunya the carnival is called "carnestoltes."
+Barcelona carnival 2017 The carnaval week returns to Barcelona from Thursday 23rd February 2017 to Wednesday 1st March 2017.
+In Catalunya the carnival is called 'carnestoltes'.

-2016 Barcelona Carnival week.
-Barcelona Carnival.
-What to see at the carnaval.
-The Barcelona Carnival is a week long programme of some big and small events and processions that starts on Thursday 4th February 2016 with the arrival of the carnival King and finishes on Wednesday 10th February 2016 Ash Wednesday when the famous carnival sardine is buried.
+2017 Barcelona Carnival week.
+What to see at the Barcelona carnaval.
+The Barcelona Carnival is a week long programme with many festive events and processions.
+The carnival dates changes every year and in 2017 the Barcelona carnival starts on Thursday 23rd February with the arrival of the carnival King and finishes on Ash Wednesday 1st March 2017, when the Barcelona 'carnival sardine' is buried.

-The ambition and focus now is to create a Barcelona carnaval format that takes inspiration from the ancient carnavals from previous centuries dating back to the 14th century.
-In 2016 there will be around 100 local and festive events and over 30 local carnaval parades in all areas of Barcelona throughout the carnaval week.
-The biggest parades are on Saturday 6th February 2016
+The Barcelona Carnaval takes inspiration from ancient carnival traditions dating back to the 14th century.
+In 2017 there will be around 100 local and festive events and over 30 local carnaval parades in all areas of Barcelona throughout the carnaval week.

-To see extravagant and colourful carnaval parades in 2016, as mentioned then we can also recommend a visit to Sitges, which is a popular seaside resort town just south of Barcelona, where the Sitges Carnival is celebrated on the same days as Barcelona.
-The Sitges carnaval is famous for its flamboyant parades, both thanks to a fantastic annual effort by Sitges residents and the vibrant and enthusiatic gay community of Sitges.
+You can also see extravagant and colourful carnaval parades at the Sitges Carnival thanks to a fantastic annual effort by Sitges residents and the vibrant and enthusiatic gay community of Sitges.

 Barcelona party /fancy dress costume shops